section-engineering-education/engineering-education/content/articles/in-page-filtered-search-with-vanilla-javascript/index.md

 - [Caveat](#caveat)
 - [Conclusion](#conclusion)

-### Pre-requisites
+### Prerequisites
 To follow through this tutorial the reader should have:
 - A good understanding of the fundamentals of HTML and CSS.
 - Basic knowledge of JavaScript.

 ### Objectives
-By the end of this tutorial, the following is expected:
+By the end of this tutorial, the reader will know the following:
 - Understand the overview of the in-page filtered search.
 - Know how to create a sample web page.
 - Know how to create a time delay.